alal9000/fuel_checker/README.md

 # Introduction:
 Hi, my name is Aaron Lal from Sydney, Australia and I am proud to be submitting my cs50w capstone project called "Fuel Checker".
+The application will discover your current geo-location and return the cheapeast fuel within a 2km radius within NSW, Sydney.
 This readme document is split into 7 sections, each of which explain the application in greater detail.
 Feel free to jump forward to any particular section in which you are interested.

 ## 0. Project Title:
 Fuel Checker